Robots4Sustainability/documentation/README.md

 ```
 ip a
 ```
-get the name of the interface which showes the IP address under "inet"
+Get the name of the interface which shows the IP address under "inet"

 3. Check connection
 ```bash